 Christian Association of Nigeria

-The Rev. Abare Kallah is an ordained minister in the ECWA tradition and is the current Chairman of the Christian Association of Nigeria, Northeast Region.
+The Rev. Abare Kallah is OMNIA's Leadership Team Leader in Nigeria.
+He is an ordained minister in the ECWA tradition and is the current Chairman of the Christian Association of Nigeria, Northeast Region.
 One of Nigeria's leading peace activists, he is a Special Advisor to the Governor of Gombe State and travels worldwide addressing issues of peace, non-violence, and interfaith cooperation.
 With a B.A. in Theology and a M.S. in Conflict Management and Peace Studies, he represented Governor Ibrahim Hassan Dankwambo on the Committee of Nigerian Northern States Governors Forum on Reconciliation, Healing, and Security.
 A pastor of more than twenty years, he is founder of the Community Peace Dialogue and Interfaith Initiatives and serves as the OMNIA Institute's key liaison to the Nigerian Government and Interfaith Community in Nigeria.

 Spiritual Activist, Author, Inspirational Speaker, Lawyer

-Soraya blends her legal expertise of over a decade with her uniquely diverse background to inspire people to navigate conflict and promote peace.
+Soraya is an attorney who blends her legal expertise of over a decade with her uniquely diverse background to inspire people to navigate conflict and promote Human Connection.
 A native of Sri Lanka she developed a deep commitment and love, to learning and practicing the Eastern philosophy of SEVA and SIMRAN.
-She is also the founder of Peacewrks a center for compassionate communication, conflict resolution and peacemaking.
-Soraya serves on the board of several organizations and travels widely inspiring communities to celebrate HUMAN CONNECTION through dialogue and Compassionate Communication.
 Soraya recently embarked on a mission empowering and inspiring young Muslim Americans to Create Impact and Influence through communication and community service.
 Soraya also hosts a popular Satellite TV show titled “Conversations at the Peacetable.”
 She lives with her husband and two children in Los Angeles.